Skip to main content

 OD Practitioner National Programme

-The Organisational Development (OD) Practitioner National Development Programme is a practical, accredited learning journey designed to help you grow your confidence, develop your skills, and strengthen your impact.
+The Organisational Development (OD) Practitioner National Development Programme is a practical learning journey designed to help you grow your confidence, develop your skills, and strengthen your impact.

 Whether you’re just getting started or stepping up, this programme will support you to take the next step in your OD career and make a lasting difference.